10 observations on the entrepreneurial support ecosystem, drawn from AcceleratorFest

 Canadian incubators and accelerators should prioritize mental health by creating spaces and times dedicated to these initiatives.
 Helping entrepreneurs take a step back - and understand its importance - and effectively manage their workload is a key step towards a healthy balance between work and well-being.

-2. global scale-up and cross-border expansion
+2. Global scaling and cross-border expansion

 leveraging AI to create precise customer personas (e.g. a German buyer in the aerospace sector) and conduct in-depth, accessible market research can bring significant value to Canadian incubators and accelerators in their coaching. emphasizing a customer-centric approach to help startups navigate the complexities of cross-border expansion, making their global scaling efforts more efficient and focused.

-3. intellectual property for global domination
+3. Intellectual property in the service of global domination

 Incubators and accelerators need to help startups change their mindset so that they see intellectual property as a vital tool in their growth.
 Support professionals need to equip startups with the tools and knowledge they need to understand and use intellectual property effectively, ensuring that they integrate IP considerations from the very start of their business development process.